 We will also require each LSE to address in its individual IRP how it will address impacts on disadvantaged communities.
 There is no justification for CalCCA and AReM’s positions that these requirements should be voluntary or nonexistent for non-IOU LSEs.
 Section 454.52 clearly requires the Commission to “ensure that load-serving entities do the following: (F) strengthen the diversity, sustainability, and resilience of the bulk transmission and distribution systems, and local communities… “ and “(H) minimize localized air pollutants and other greenhouse gas emissions, with early priority on disadvantaged communities identified pursuant to Section 39711 of the Health and Safety Code.”
 ESPs and CCAs are not exempted, nor are we persuaded that they should be.

-We also note that there are other statutory provisions that apply to IOUs and their procurement activities with respect to disadvantaged communities.
+We also note that there are specific statutory provisions that apply to IOUs and their procurement activities with respect to avoiding further pollution and providing greater clean generation investments in disadvantaged communities.
 In particular, Section 399.13(a)(7)(A-B) states that electrical corporations “shall give preference to renewable energy projects that provide environmental and economic benefits to communities afflicted with poverty or high unemployment, or that suffer from high emission levels of toxic air contaminants, criteria pollutants, and greenhouse gases.”

 In addition, Section 454.5(b)(9)(D)(i-ii) requires electrical corporations in their “procurement plans” and “in soliciting bids for new gas-fired generating units,” as well as to “actively seek bids for resources that are not gas-fired generating units located in communities that suffer from cumulative pollution burdens, including, but no limited to, high emission levels of toxic air contaminants, criteria air pollutants, and greenhouse gases.”
 Also, “in considering bids for, or negotiating contracts for, new gas-fired generating units, the electrical corporation shall provider greater preference to resources that are not gas-fired generating units located in communities that suffer from cumulative pollution burdens, including, but no limited to, high emission levels of toxic air contaminants, criteria air pollutants, and greenhouse gases.”